"What are you looking for, boy?"

 -- Madam Pince (PS12)

-Librarian at Hogwarts who looks like an underfed vulture (CS10) with a shriveled face, and spends more time policing the library than helping with research (OP29).
+Librarian at Hogwarts who looks like an underfed vulture (CS10) with a shriveled face, and who spends more time policing the library than helping with research (OP29).
 Pince is highly suspicious of the students and places nasty spells on books to make sure they’re returned on time:

 Although I have removed the usual library‑book spells from this volume, I cannot promise that every trace has gone.
 Madam Pince has been known to add unusual jinxes to the books in her care.
 I myself doodled absent‑mindedly on a copy of Theories of Transubstantial Transfiguration last year and next moment found the book beating me fiercely around the head.
 Please be careful how you treat this book.
 Do not rip.